shadowalker77/VasExample/README.md

     <string name="applicationType">android</string>
 </resources>
 ```
 **Attention:** You don't need to set application type in most of projects.
 But configuring application name and category will be needed in all projects.
-Configuring batch api key is neccessary.
+Configuring batch api key is necessary.
 # Usage
 You should communicate with this SDK using AyanCore class.
 In java you should use AyanCore.Companion.* and in kotlin you should use AyanCore.*.
 Here is an example:
 You should initialize the SDK in your application class.
 So, here is how you should do it: